utexas-bwi/bwi-docker/README.md

 In order to test new packages on the BWI code base, a development workspace, `dev_ws`, is created in `volumes/` that persists on the host when a docker container is closed.
 This workspace must be configured before it can be used.

 First, you may need to change the permissions on the directory on the host bc it was created with root permissions by docker.
 From the main `bwi-docker` directory, run the command below.
 The `<username>` and `<groupname>` are both the name of your user on the host machine, ie `bwiuser:bwiuser`.
-BE AWARE THAT THE ABOVE COMMAND CHANGES PERMISSIONS FOR EVERYTHING IN VOLUMES because of the `-R` flag.
+BE AWARE THAT `chown -R` CHANGES PERMISSIONS FOR EVERYTHING IN VOLUMES because of the `-R` flag.
 If you add other volumes that need different permissions, be sure not to change them recursively.
 ```
 sudo chown -R <username>:<groupname> volumes
 ```